-Laboratory tests (eg, CBC with differential; measurement of serum glucose, electrolytes, BUN, creatinine, sodium, calcium, magnesium, phosphorus, serum amino acids, and urine organic acids; liver function tests) if a metabolic disorder is suspected
+Laboratory tests (eg, complete blood count with differential; measurement of serum glucose, electrolytes, blood urea nitrogen, creatinine, sodium, calcium, magnesium, phosphorus, serum amino acids, and urine organic acids; liver tests) if a metabolic disorder is suspected

-Infantile spasms are not responsive to typical anticonvulsants.
+Infantile spasms are not responsive to typical antiseizure drugs.

 ACTH is the most effective treatment.
-Both high-dose (150 units/m2) ACTH and low-dose (20 units/m2) ACTH, given daily IM, have been used, and evidence that the higher doses work better is not conclusive; however, generally, if low-dose therapy has not stopped spasms within 2 wk, higher doses are used.
-ACTH therapy is typically continued at the effective dose for 2 to 3 wk and then tapered off over 6 to 9 wk.
+Both high-dose (150 units/m2) ACTH and low-dose (20 units/m2) ACTH, given daily IM, have been used.
+Evidence that the high dose of ACTH works better is not conclusive; however, generally, if low-dose therapy has not stopped spasms within 2 weeks, the higher dose is used.
+ACTH therapy is typically continued at the effective dose for 2 to 3 weeks and then tapered off over 6 to 9 weeks.

-Vigabatrin is the only anticonvulsant with proven efficacy; it is the drug of choice when the spasms are caused by tuberous sclerosis and is often used in children with an established preexisting serious brain injury or malformation and in those who do not tolerate or respond to ACTH.
-Dosage of vigabatrin is 25 mg/kg twice/day, increased gradually up to 75 mg/kg twice/day if needed.
-There is insufficient evidence that any other anticonvulsants or the ketogenic diet is effective.
+Vigabatrin is the only antiseizure drug with proven efficacy.
+It is the drug of choice when the spasms are caused by tuberous sclerosis complex.
+It is also often used in children with an established preexisting serious brain injury or malformation and in those who do not tolerate or respond to ACTH.
+Dosage of oral vigabatrin is 25 mg/kg 2 times a day, increased gradually up to 75 mg/kg 2 times a day if needed.
+There is insufficient evidence that any other antiseizure drug or the ketogenic diet is effective.

-Corticosteroids (eg, prednisone 2 mg/kg/day po) are sometimes given for 4 to 7 wk as an alternative to ACTH.
+Corticosteroids (eg, oral prednisone 2 mg/kg once/day) are sometimes given for 4 to 7 weeks as an alternative to ACTH.

 In some patients with resistant spasms, focal cortical resection can eliminate seizures.